-- The alert concerns crimes, offences or threats to the public interest. - The alert must have been made by a physical person, without financial compensation. - This person must have personal knowledge of the facts, or have obtained the information reported in the course of their professional activities.
+- The warning concerns crimes, offences, threats or harm to the general interest, whether the offence has been committed or attempted - The warning must have been made by a natural person acting in good faith, with no direct financial consideration. - This person must have personal knowledge of the facts; or have obtained the information reported in the course of his or her professional activities.